Is AFib A Disability?

 Atrial fibrillation is a heart condition that can range in severity and may or may not produce symptoms.
 If chronic fibrillation significantly interferes with your ability to work, you may qualify for disability benefits.
 Social Security Administration (SSA) follows a strict procedure in this process.

-Atrial fibrillation, or AFib, occurs when the two upper chambers of the heart, called the atria, beat rapidly and out of sync with the lower heart chambers, called the ventricles.
+Atrial fibrillation, or AFib, occurs when the heart’s two upper chambers, called the atria, beat rapidly.
+Along with this, the beats become out of sync with the lower heart chambers, known as ventricles.
 This erratic heartbeat, or arrhythmia, can be an occasional occurrence or an ongoing, chronic condition that negatively affects blood flow.

 Atrial Fibrillation Symptoms

 An erratic heartbeat, or arrhythmia, is the main symptom of atrial fibrillation.
 However, additional symptoms may be present in conjunction with the arrhythmia.
 These may include:

 Some people may feel no symptoms at all and may not be aware that their heart is fibrillating.
 Most, though, will be aware that something is awry when the heart begins beating rapidly.

 Types of Atrial Fibrillation

 Not all types of atrial fibrillation disability can qualify you for disability benefits.
 Hence, it is necessary to know related details before applying.
 There are various types of atrial fibrillation.
 In 2014, the Journal of the American College of Cardiology determined that;